ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/index.md

  * Web app is secure to modern standards

- ## To work on the project locally
+ ## To work the Oregon Engineering Transfer App on locally

 Install the [Anaconda distribution of Python](https://anaconda.com/downloads).
-Open the Anaconda Prompt.
-Run the following commands:
+Open the Anaconda Prompt from the Windows 10 start menu.
+Enter in the following commands at the prompt:

  ```text
  git clone https://github.com/professorkazarinoff/oregon-transfer-app.git transfer